 What is not often accepted is that even as the Universe contains mechanistic logic, mechanistic logic cannot and will not ever be able encompass or explain the Universe.
 To keep insisting that the only reliable method we have for making sense of existence is the scientific method assumes sense and awareness are only and merely logical, objectifiable and/or mechanical activities.

 To truly know something one must first and foremost be intimate with it, one with it, i.e. not separate from it.
-In this essay knowing, to know, is being used in the biblical sense.
-All other forms of knowing are merely belief, judgment, violence, and attempts to control, all of it the mechanizations of separation.
+In this essay knowing, or “to know,” is being used in the biblical sense.
+All other forms of knowing are merely belief, judgment, violence, and attempts to control, with all of that being the mechanizations of separation.

 In the final analysis, all mechanistic arguments for a Universe that can be logically “measured” and explained is by its very nature an argument that denies existence to anything and everything the arguer does not (and cannot as something separate) know.
 We cannot know what we have set ourselves apart from.
-Argument of this sort is by its very nature violent, dualistic, and invested above all else in acquiring power over what it imagines as separate from itself.
+Argument of this sort is by its very nature violent, dualistic, and invested above all else in acquiring power over what it (the argument/arguer) is merely imagining as being separate from itself.

-This kind of foolishness merely and forever (for as long as such an argument continues to be central to the identity of the arguer) sets things up so that the arguer for a mechanistic Universe absolutely cannot know or experience anything beyond what they already know or experience.
-Whether they realize it or not they are arguing for an illusion, their own believed existence as some thing or some “one” separate.
+This kind of foolishness merely and forever (for as long as such an argument continues to be central to the identity of the arguer) sets things up so that the arguer for a mechanistic Universe absolutely cannot ever know or experience anything beyond what they already “know” or seem to experience.
+Whether they realize it or not they are arguing for an illusion, that is, their own believed existence as some “thing” or some “one” separate.

-Even when the arguer for a mechanistic universe understands some of these words, they do not really get it in their bones, so to speak, that labeling a box or a collection of boxes the Universe doesn’t make it so.
-If they did, their arguments would soon cease to exist, and they would finally be able to look at the universe in some different (new and ancient) ways.
+Even when the arguer for a mechanistic universe understands some of these words, they do not really get it, in-their-bones, so to speak, that labeling a box or a collection of boxes the Universe doesn’t make it so.
+If they did, their arguments would soon cease to exist, and they would finally be able to look at the universe in some very different (new and ancient) ways.

 In Cartesian theology “Man has become God,” with some men now asserting themselves as “more god” than others.
-Hitler, Stalin, Pol Pot, Gaddafi, Hussein, Assad, Putin, Trump and similar others are examples (personifications) of this belief system expressing in some of its most insane, unfelt and disconnected extremes.
+Hitler, Stalin, Pol Pot, Gaddafi, Hussein, Assad, Putin, Trump and similar others are examples (personifications) of this belief system expressing into some of its most insane of all, unfelt and disconnected extremes.

-Prior to Descartes the Church offered its own theological underpinnings and rationales for this sort of event, in the form of kings, emperors, aristocracy, etc. The East had and has it’s own expressions of this separation centered human tendency, of course, but it is the dominant European and cultural West that has developed that tendency into the extreme rationales and belief systems that are responsible for most of our present day major disconnections between cultures, between humans, and between humans and the natural world.
+Prior to Descartes the Church offered its own theological underpinnings and rationales for this sort of event, in the form of popes, kings, emperors, aristocracy, hierarchy, etc. The East and Middle East had and have their own expressions of this separation centered human tendency, of course, but it is the dominant European and cultural West that has developed that tendency into the extreme rationales and belief systems that are responsible for most of our present day major disconnections between cultures, between humans, and between humans and the natural world.

 And yet with all that has been said so far, I also believe we are upon an amazing journey and creation story of separation and return, with something new becoming awake and alive in (and as) the Universe.

-It may be that, as much as we are willing to let go of the past, we are coming into an end time, and that right here now in these present moments, here in our collective journey as self aware humans, we are being called to process and bring together our multitude of journeys and our multitude of stories, with none of them ever to be individually completed or fully understood until and as much as this happens.
+It may be that, as much as we are willing to let go of the past, we are coming into an end time, and that right here and now in these present moments, of our collective journey as self aware humans, we are being called to process and bring together our multitude of journeys and our multitude of stories, with none of them ever to be individually completed or fully understood until and as much as this “bringing together” happens.

-We are becoming able, if we choose, to realize that within all of our journeys and stories, with all of us so clearly now in this same now very leaky boat called planet earth, that there is an incredible possibility being offered, the possibility of weaving back together, within consciousness so to speak, our collective reality of here and there, you and I, them and us, and all of it, as not ever having been separate to begin with.
+We are becoming able, if we choose, to realize that within all of our journeys and stories, with all of us so clearly in this same now become very leaky boat we sometimes call planet earth, that there is an incredible possibility being offered to us, the possibility of weaving back together, only now within consciousness so to speak, our collective reality of here and there, you and I, them and us, and all of it, as not ever having been separate to begin with.

 In that realization becomes universal forgiveness, the whole now remembering itself as all of us and each of us, and that nothing separate has ever really occurred.
-In that sort of collectiveness forgiveness is the possibility to become what I believe is the most incredible miraculous paradox of them all.
-We seemed to go away and so now we return to where we never left, through (with) each other, our paths now transformed into this shared awakening to what has always been.
+Nor that it ever could occur.
+In this sort of collectiveness forgiveness is the possibility to become what I believe is the most incredible miraculous paradox of them all.
+We seemed to go away and so now we return to where we never left, through (with) each other, our paths now transformed into this shared awakening of and to what has always been.